Find Treatment for Addiction in Oklahoma

 - Among young adults in Oklahoma, ages 18-25, more than one in 10 misused or abused a prescription medication, according to SAMHSA.

-- According to the Oklahoma Department of Mental Health and Substance Abuse, the state also has some of the highest rates for mental illness and substance use disorders in the country.
+- According to the Oklahoma Department of Mental Health and Substance Abuse, the state also has some of the highest rates of mental illness and substance use disorders in the country.

 - Between 2013 and 2014, more than 700 Oklahomans died from a drug overdose.